-How New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo
+New accounts detail how New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo

 A spokeswoman for Cole did not respond to requests for comment.

-A senior administration official who spoke to The Post at the request of the governor’s office said he was involving in running multiple test sites and never saw any preferential treatment for individuals based on their political connections.
+A senior administration official who spoke to The Post at the request of the governor’s office said he was involved in running multiple test sites and never saw any preferential treatment for individuals based on their political connections.
 That official said that priority testing was often arranged for essential personnel and staff on site through expedited processing at a lab in New Jersey.

 But other medical staff who worked at state testing sites said they were told to provide special access for people with ties to Cuomo, an arrangement they said made them deeply uncomfortable.